-A SQL Server 2016 report server instance installed in the default configuration, where the URL reservation also specifies port 80 and the Report Manager application also uses "Reports" for the virtual directory name.
+A SQL Server 2016 report server instance installed in the default configuration, where the URL reservation also specifies port 80 and the web portal application also uses "Reports" for the virtual directory name.

-Given this configuration, a request that is sent to http://<computername>:80/reports will be received by Report Manager.
+Given this configuration, a request that is sent to http://<computername>:80/reports will be received by the web portal.
 The application that is accessed through the Reports virtual directory in IIS will no longer receive requests after SQL Server 2016 report server instance is installed.

 If you are running side-by-side deployments of older and newer versions of Reporting Services, you are likely to encounter the routing problem just described.
-This is because all versions of Reporting Services use "ReportServer" and "Reports" as virtual directory names for the report server and Report Manager applications, increasing the likelihood that you will have a "reports" and "reportserver" virtual directories in IIS.
+This is because all versions of Reporting Services use "ReportServer" and "Reports" as virtual directory names for the report server and the web portal applications, increasing the likelihood that you will have a "reports" and "reportserver" virtual directories in IIS.